arangodb/arangodb/Documentation/Books/Manual/Programs/Arangorestore/Examples.md

 _Coordinators_ in your Cluster and it will work as usual but on sharded collections in the Cluster.

-If *arangorestore* is asked to drop and re-create a collection, it will use the same number of shards and the same shard keys as when the collection was dumped.
-The distribution of the shards to the servers will also be the same as at the time of the dump.
-This means in particular that _DBServers_ with the same IDs as before must be present in the cluster at time of the restore.

 If *arangorestore* is asked to restore a collection, it will use the same number of shards, replication factor and shard keys as when the collection was dumped.
 The distribution of the shards to the servers will also be the